1. a gauge that measures small distances

 Joseph recently captured the essence of an appropriate answer to this question: We measure progress with a micrometer.

 For those of you not familiar with this specific tool, please allow me to educate you.
-A micrometer is specifically designed for mechanical engineer and machining.
+A micrometer is specifically designed for mechanical engineering and machining.
 It is used for taking highly precise, but incrementally tiny degrees of measurements.
 As in ±0.0005 mm in accuracy and computing down to 0.0001 inches (or 0.00254 mm).
 For instance, those teensy washers you got in that plastic bag from IKEA had to be designed.
 The manufacturers undoubtedly used a micrometer to determine the appropriate thickness for the prototype.

 It is an incredibly accurate depiction of our current season.
 Yes, Asher is getting better but it is nearly imperceptible.
 And that is discouraging – not just for us.